 Her company, DRSB, Inc., develops special drawing tools, materials, workshops, and videos to help individuals learn to draw.

-You are visiting the only website that is officially affiliated with and authorized by Betty Edwards.
+You are visiting the only website that is officially affiliated with and authorized by Dr. Betty Edwards.

 Brian Bomeisler (b.
-1952, Palo Alto, California) received a Bachelor of Fine Arts degree from Pratt Institute in Brooklyn, New York in 1975, and has been a working and exhibiting artist in New York City.
+1952, Palo Alto, California) received a Bachelor of Fine Arts degree from Pratt Institute in Brooklyn, New York in 1975, and has been a working and exhibiting artist in New York City ever since.
 In 1985, he received a Fellowship from the National Endowment for the Arts, and his paintings are in museum collections (including the Museum of Contemporary Art San Diego and The Hyde Collection, New York), as well as in corporate and private collections around the world.
-Brian taught alongside Betty Edwards since 1988; and since her retirement in 1998, he has been teaching the Drawing on the Right Side of the Brain® Drawing and Painting Workshops worldwide.
+Brian taught alongside Betty Edwards since 1988; and since her retirement in 1998, he has been the Master Instructor, teaching Drawing on the Right Side of the Brain® Drawing and Painting Workshops worldwide.

-His students call him a "gifted teacher," who can explain clearly the DRSB theories of Betty Edwards and also demonstrate in practice how they work.
-There are hundreds of examples of striking "before" and "after" drawings created by students in Brian's classes, who are taught to draw in only five days.
-He also lectures and teaches workshops in corporations, helping executives tap into their creativity and problem-solving abilities.
+His students call him a "very gifted teacher," who can explain clearly the DRSB theories of Betty Edwards and also demonstrate in practice how they work.
+There are now thousands of examples of striking "before" and "after" drawings created by students in Brian's classes, who learn to draw in only five days.
+He also lectures and teaches workshops for corporate and business clients, helping executives tap into their creativity and problem-solving abilities.